 See recipe card at the bottom of this post for quantities.

 - Step 2: Debone the meat and set aside in a large mixing bowl.
-Strain the broth and keep for later.
+Strain the broth mixture and keep for later.
 Quickly clean that pot because we'll use it again.

 - Step 3: Add the onion, bell pepper and green onions to a food processor and chop until finely diced.
 (Don't overdo it though, you don't want it too mushy).